Apicurio/apicurio-registry/distro/docker-compose/README.md

 Here is the port mapping:
 - 8080 for Keycloak
-- 8081 for the Registry
+- 8081 for the Registry API
+- 8888 for the Registry UI

 #### Starting the environment